-On a second conviction occurring within years of the first conviction, the minimum fine that a judge can order is $200, plus penalties and assessments.
+On a second conviction occurring within three years of the first conviction, the fines are higher.
+The minimum fine that a judge can order is $200, plus penalties and assessments.
 The maximum fine that the judge can order is $500, which we have never seen imposed.
-If it is imposed, however, the penalties and assessments will make the total fine nearly $2,500.
+If it is imposed, however, the penalties and assessments will make the total fine approximately $2,750.

 A further consequence with the DMV, even if one is not involved in a car accident, is that if one does not have automobile insurance, the DMV will suspend the vehicle registration.
-The DMV is also within its power to do this if you cancel your auto insurance and do not obtain a new policy with 45 days or one buys a new car and insurance or it is not obtained within thirty days.
+The DMV is also within its power to do this (suspend the registration)and if you cancel your auto insurance and do not obtain a new policy within 45 days or one buys a new car and insurance is not obtained within thirty days.
 The DMV can also suspend the vehicle registration if one provides false proof of insurance.

 In handling such cases on behalf of those who are not U.S. citizens, this charge often is charged with a failure to drive with a valid driver’s license.
 The two charges went together, it seemed.
 However, now with the passage of AB 60, which became effective January 1, 2015, someone who is not a U.S. citizen can obtain a California driver’s license, and presumably, also insurance.
 To obtain such a license, one must show proof of identity as well as proof of residency in California.
 No social security number is required to obtain a license under the new law.

 We mention this new law in the context of driving without insurance because one who is seeking insurance is often asked, by the insurance company or insurance broker, for his or her driver’s license number.
 It is consequently smart to obtain such a license.

 For more information about traffic offenses, click on the following articles:

 - What Punishment Do I Face for Driving without a Valid License?

 - What Is a Critical Needs Restricted License?